mamatha-git/shell-script-project/README.md

-# python_practice
+# shell_script_project
-to learn python language
+this is the simple project to list aws resources